logicshare/uci_har_assignment/CodeBook.md

 tBodyGyroJerkMean

-All the below variables are derived from the above vectors and combination of the above signals with above functions.
-It has a size of 9 and the values range between -1 and 1
+All the below mean variables are derived from the above vectors and combination of the above signals with above functions by splitting 561 vairables resulting from that with activityid and subjectid

+It has a size of 19 and the values range between -1 and 1

 # ===============================================================================================================================================================